Contraction $\mathcal{L}_1$-Adaptive Control using Gaussian Processes: Preliminaries and Problem Statement

-We now briefly explain how the $\mathcal{RL}_1$ guarantees safety by the existence of pre-computable tubes using only the available conservative knowledge presented in Assumption~\ref{assmp:models}, i.e., without any learning.
+We now briefly explain how the $\mathcal{CL}_1$ guarantees safety by the existence of pre-computable tubes using only the available conservative knowledge presented in Assumptions~\ref{assmp:models:functions} and~\ref{assmp:models:functions_derivatives}, i.e., without any learning.
 For arbitrarily chosen positive scalars $\rho_a$ and $\epsilon$, and define where $\bar{\alpha}$ and $\underline{\alpha}$ are defined in Assumption~\ref{assmp:CCM}.
 Let us define the following constants